 - Chew toys: Gerbils need to chew to keep their teeth from growing too long, so provide items like wooden chew blocks and hay tunnels that will keep him entertained as well.

 Gerbils love to eat and will consume just about anything they can get hold of, but it's important to provide them with the right foods in the right amounts to keep them healthy.
-According to the Humane Society, a single gerbil needs:
+A single gerbil needs:

 - About one tablespoon of gerbil mix a day: This should be a commercial mix, preferably without fatty sunflower seeds, that's blended to offer rounded nutrition.
 The AGS recommends a mix that provides 12% protein and 7% fat.